baoping/Red-Bull-Media-Player/README.md

 `/home/devel/RedBull/> make -f Makefile.macx`

-After the build you should find the app bundle in  __./bin/MacOSX/Package/RedBullPlayer.app__ in the blue box.
+After the build you should find the app bundle at  __./bin/MacOSX/Package/RedBullPlayer.app__